 Map Data Schema

 We applied the Geologic Mapping Schema (GeMS) standard digital data format for this map (USGS, 2020).
 Hereafter, we refer to data in GeMS format as tables in bold text and fields in italics.
 Our six spatial layers are ContactsAndFaults, MapUnitPolys, GeologicLines, CartographicLines, DataSourcePolys and OverlayPolys.
 ContactsAndFaults holds all the vector line features that bound map-unit polygons; including contacts, faults (non-existent in this dataset), boundaries of water bodies, and map boundaries.
 MapUnitPolys contains all of the map-unit polygons, including water.
 These polygons are all bounded by the features within ContactsAndFaults.
+In places throughout the map there are important relationships with underlying, and in some cases intermittently exposed, geology that we depict with stacked unit labels.
+In these regions a polygon retains its primary map unit, but has a label that indicates what underlying unit(s) are present (e.g., Ql/Qat1 indicates unit Qat1 is present beneath unit Ql, and may occasionally be exposed at the surface within a polygon).
+This stack unit strategy particularly helps highlight geologic relationships that are otherwise buried by extensive eolian deposits.
+Regions of intermittent exposure of underlying bedrock units are stored in OverlayPolys, which also captures regions of approximate Peoria Loess thickness as polygons.
 GeologicLines contains any lines that are associated with geologic features, but do not define a boundary between map-unit polygons.
 CartographicLines contains waterways in the state.
 DataSourcePolys contains the spatial footprints of each of the references utilized in this mapping effort.
-OverlayPolys stores approximate Peoria Loess thickness as polygons, digitized from Mason (2001).
 Our dataset also contains four non-spatial tables: DataSources, DescriptionOfMapUnits, GeoMaterialDict, and Glossary.
 DataSources identifies the references for the content of the geologic map database and ties each individual spatial feature to one or more data sources by way of a pipe-delimited (“|”) DataSourcesID foreign key to the Datasources_ID field in DataSources.
 Where multiple delimited data sources are referenced by a feature they are listed in order of importance on the mapped feature.
 DescriptionOfMapUnits contains map unit descriptions.
 It is related to the MapUnitPolys by way of a MapUnit primary and foreign key.
 GeoMaterialDict provides definitions and a hierarchy for GeoMaterial names within the GeMS schema, which is an important part of the detailed descriptions held within the DMU.
 Glossary stores definitions for the terminology used throughout the GeMS geodatabase.
 We employed the Federal Geographic Data Committee (FGDC) Digital Cartographic Standard for Geologic Map Symbolization (FGDC, 2006).
 These symbols are stored in the Symbol field in each feature class or non-spatial table and are a key to a specific cartographic symbol in the FGDC standard.

 Spatial Data Compilation